Hackathons2021/Queue/README.md

 A firebase backend connects the two sides of the app - Customer and Business.
 Login has been made password-free with the support of SawoLabs.

+# Instructions
+Launch the App.
+Register yourself through sawolabs as a business or a customer.
+If you are a business you will be directed to your dashboard to start a session and accept the queue request and manage the queue.
+If you are a customer you will be asked to enter the restaurant code you wish to go to and will be displayed your current queue number on acceptance
 # APK Link
 <a href="https://drive.google.com/drive/folders/1JUc3hzAF85ZEpmhYNcBkXeq8cPyMRc23?usp=sharing">Click Me</a>